Supervisor/supervisor/README.txt

   'directory' -- When supervisord daemonizes, switch to this directory.
 Default: do not cd.

   'environment' -- A list of key/value pairs in the form "KEY=val,KEY2=val2" that will be placed in the supervisord process' environment (and as a result in all of its child process' environments).
-Default: none.
+Default: none.  **Note** that subprocesses will inherit the environment variables of the shell used to start "supervisord" except for the ones overridden here and within the program's "environment" configuration stanza.
+See "Subprocess Environment" below.

 Configuration File '[supervisorctl]' Section Settings